mobxjs/mobx/docs/refguide/action.md

 ## `runInAction(name?, thunk)`

-`runInAction` is a simple utility that takes an code block and executes in an (anonymous) action.
+`runInAction` is a simple utility that takes a code block and executes in an (anonymous) action.
 This is useful to create and execute actions on the fly, for example inside an asynchronous process. `runInAction(f)` is sugar for `action(f)()`